cfm/draft-mt-ufmrg-teep-sample/draft-mt-ufmrg-teep-sample.md

    limits itself to just the `SEARCH` command of {{?RFC9051}}.

 4. The TEEP protocol follows a typical protocol design in the IETF where various already standardized technologies are re-used.
+In this case, protocols from the Software Updates for Internet of Things (SUIT) architecture {{RFC9019}} and from the Remote attestation procedures (RATS) architecture {{!RFC9334}} are incorporated into the design.

-The architecture of the TEEP protocol is also representative for IETF protocol development since more than two parties are involved in the communication even in a single deployment setup.
+6. The architecture of the TEEP protocol is also representative for IETF protocol development since more than two parties are involved in the communication even in a single deployment setup.
+Whether the formal model also has to consider all parties or a simplified design is subject for discussion.

-5. The TEEP protocol also provides a number of options to offer flexibility in different deployments.
+8. The TEEP protocol also provides a number of options to offer flexibility in different deployments.
 This is also a characteristic found in many IETF protocols.
 Dealing with the formal analysis of all options is a challenge.